 2 north Alabama men indicted for counterfeiting money

 BIRMINGHAM, Ala.
-(AP) — A federal grand jury indicted two north Alabama men in separate counterfeiting cases Friday, a U.S. Department of Justice press release announced.
+(AP) — A federal grand jury has indicted two north Alabama men in separate counterfeiting cases.

-The indictment charges Connor Douglas Glass, 25, with making and possessing counterfeit $100 and $20 bills in Cullman and Jackson counties between January and October 2017.
+A U.S. Department of Justice press release Friday said the indictment charges 25-year-old Connor Douglas Glass with making and possessing counterfeit $100 and $20 bills in Cullman and Jackson counties between January and October 2017.
 The indictment also charges Glass with passing counterfeit bills at three Dollar General Stores.

-A separate indictment charges Montrez Chebeir Martin, 33, with passing counterfeit $50 bills to individuals in Madison and Morgan counties in September 2017.
+A separate indictment charges 33-year-old Montrez Chebeir Martin with passing counterfeit $50 bills to individuals in Madison and Morgan counties in September 2017.
 Martin, a convicted felon, was also charged with possession of a handgun.
 He was convicted of theft in Iowa in 2014 and assault in Alabama in 2017.

 Counterfeiting charges carry a maximum penalty of 20 years in prison and a $250,000 fine.